MiamiOH-CSE274/Interactive-Debugging/README.md

 -------
 Things are looking pretty good now.
 We have something triangle-like, and the top point is in the right place.
 Something still seems weird though … it is as if the little hopping bug prefers to jump down and to the right … there ARE some 8s in the left half of the screen, but almost all of the triangles seem heavily skewed to the left, and down.

-* 13.a) Which portion of the code do you think is causing the problem?
-If you aren’t sure, you can try repeating step 4, as well as looking over the code.
+* **13.a) Which portion of the code do you think is causing the problem?
+If you aren’t sure, you can try repeating step 4, as well as looking over the code.**
+I think the part of the code that picks the next random point the "bug" will hop to is not working correctly.
+I am not very familiar with switch blocks, but I noticed that case 1 and case 2 have break statements, but case 0 does not.

 Step 14
 -------